 Hunter-West Kill Wilderness Area

-The Hunter-West Kill Wilderness Area is a high elevation east-west ridge that lies between the West Kill Creek to the north and the Esopus Creek to the south.
+The 19,250-acre Hunter-West Kill Wilderness in the Catskill Forest Preserve is a high elevation east-west ridge that lies between the West Kill Creek to the north and the Esopus Creek to the south.
 Hunter-West Kill Wilderness is a remote mountainous location of more than 19,250 acres.
 The terrain is very steep in places with elevations ranging from 1,000 feet to 3,880 feet.

 There are five named mountain peaks - Westkill (3,880'), North Dome (3,610'), Sherrill (3,540'), Balsam (3,340'), and Sheridan (2,220').
 This area serves as watersheds for two New York City water supply reservoirs, the Schoharie and the Ashokan.

 General information on hiking includes how-to and safety tips and links to rules & regulations

 Devil's Path (25.2 miles, red markers)

 Devil's Path is a popular and challenging trail extending from the Prediger Road Parking Area in Indian Head Wilderness west to County Route 6 (Spruceton Road) in the Hunter-West Kill Wilderness.
 The trail crosses the summits on Indian Head, Twin, Sugarloaf, Plateau, and Westkill mountains.
 About 11.4 miles of the trail traverse the northeast portion of the Hunter-West Kill Wilderness.

 The Diamond Notch trail was once a road converted into a trail in the 1930s.
 The trail extends south from Spruceton Road through Diamond Notch, and descends down to connect with Diamond Notch Road.
 At 1 mile, the trail passes Diamond Notch Falls and the intersection with the Devils Path.
 At 2.2 miles, the trail passes a lean-to and the diamond notch.